 Draktsho aims at providing vocational training to young people with disabilities falling within the age group of 15-20 years.
-However, flexibility will need to be retained to include those between the age group of 13 to 30 years.
-This is because persons with disabilities face disadvantages and limited opportunities that prevent them from learning skills that the able-bodied in the same age group may avail of.
-Thus the need emerges that they are provided with requisite training inputs at whichever age they get the opportunity to start.
+However, flexibility need to be retained for including those between the age group of 13 to 30 years.
+This is because persons with disabilities face disadvantages and are subjected to limited opportunities which prevent them from learning skills that the able-bodied in the same age group may avail.
+Thus, the need emerges in providing with requisite training inputs at whichever age that they get the opportunity to start off.
 Draktsho will need to respond to such needs.

 Draktsho will also aim proactively at establishing strong long-term linkages with government programs to gather requisite support and generate resources for activities like training for staff, trainees and families.

 After years of encouraging work, Draktsho has been registered officially as a civil society organization (CSOA/PBO-07) under Bhutanese law on 26th November 2010 and the founder/director Ms. Jigme Wangmo received the certificate on 20th December 2010, the 20th day of the 10th Bhutanese month of the Iron Male Tiger Year.

 Draktsho is guided by a strong Board of Directors to monitor its plans, activities and growth.
 The Board of Directors is responsible to steer Draktsho towards achieving its goals and objectives in a sustainable manner.